rabbitmq/rabbitmq-server/deps/rabbitmq_peer_discovery_k8s/README.md

 Example deployments that use this plugin can be found under [examples](./examples).
-Note that they are just that, examples, and won't be optimal for every use case or cover a lot of important production system concerns such as monitoring and sizing.
+Note that they are just that, examples, and won't be optimal for every use case or cover a lot of important production system concerns such as monitoring, persistent volume settings, access control, sizing, and so on.

 ## Contributing